cs123tas/labs/lab01/README.md

 #### ***Task 4:***

-In the header file `Rectangle.h`, write a function that returns the area of a rectangle given its member variables `width` and `height`.
+Now head on over to the file `Rectangle.cpp`, write a function that returns the area of a rectangle given its member variables `width` and `height`.

 #### ***Task 5:***

-Now head on over to the file `Rectangle.cpp`.
-There we are going to write the definition of the _constructor_, which is run at the creation of a `Rectangle` object and is used to set the defaults of member variables and more.
+Next we are going to write the definition of the _constructor_, which is run at the creation of a `Rectangle` object and is used to set the defaults of member variables and more.

 - A basic constructor will have the form
 ```cpp